-On Mac OS X please install Xcode, Apple's suite of tools for developing software for Mac OS X. This will get you the clang compiler.
-Any version suitable for your platform should be fine.
-Xcode can be also installed from your Mac OS X Install DVD.
+On Mac OS X please install Xcode, Apple's suite of tools for developing software for Mac OS X. Instead of installing the full Xcode package, you can also install and use Command Line Tools for Xcode.
+Installing either will provide the clang compiler.